JoshFagan/sphero_toolbox/README.md

 ```

 #### Download Sphero Toolbox
-1. Download the zip file
+1. Download the zip file using the above button
-2. scp it to the Pi
+2. Move the zip file to the home directory of the Pi
-3. unzip it in the home directory
+3. Unzip the file
+4. `$ cd sphero_toolbox/catkin_ws`
+5. `$ catkin_make

 #### Update Bash File
 At the bottom of the ".bashrc" file in the home directory, add the following
 lines.
 ```
 source /opt/ros/melodic/setup.bash
-source ~/catkin_ws/devel/setup.bash
+source ~/sphero_toolbox/catkin_ws/devel/setup.bash
-export ROS_IP=10.0.1.30
+export ROS_IP=<Pi's IP address>
 ```

 ## Matlab Configuration